dchid/AWS-Notes/Deployment/CodePipeline.md

 - Pipeline functionality can be extended using Invoke actions
 - Pipeline actions can be in different regions
 - S3 artifact stores must be defined in each region where artifacts are being stored
+- The canary testing option supports Lambda and ECS, but not EC2
+    - To use canary testing on EC2, create a separate deployment group for canary testing